erlang/otp/system/doc/efficiency_guide/commoncaveats.md

 For the optimization to be applied, _all_ the following conditions must be true:

+- The tuple argument must be known to be a tuple of a known size.
 - The indices must be integer literals, not variables or expressions.
 - The indices must be given in descending order.
 - There must be no calls to another function in between the calls to